rpgreview/papersandpaychecks/pnp.md

 answers come out?"...I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question.*
 > Charles Babbage, *Passages from the life of a philosopher*, 1864

 These four famous volumes contain many aspects of programming algorithms and analysis of their levels of efficiency.
 Each volumee will take five strategic turns to read, and a successful INT test with a target number of 15.
 If the check is failed, the character may check again at 13, 11, and to a minimum of 9.
-On the completion of all four volumes, the character gains an additional level in Technician or Scientist, as desired.
+On the completion of all four volumes, the character gains an additional level in Tradesperson (technical) or Scientist, as desired.
 When the books are present, a character engaging in any strategic Craft (Computing) or Knowledge (Science - Computing) test the character receives a +2 bonus.
 Each volume has an ENC of 1 costs $250 each.

 **Potion of Socialability**